This is the multi-page printable view of this section. Click here to print.

 default_admin_email: '${ANCHORE_ADMIN_EMAIL}'

 • Log level: Anchore Enterprise is configured to run at the INFO log level by default.
 The full set of options are CRITICAL, ERROR, WARNING, INFO, and DEBUG (in ascending order of log output verbosity).
-To set the log level of Anchore Enterprise Services, add an override for ANCHORE_LOG_LEVEL prior to deploying Anchore Enterprise.
+Admin accounts can set the system log level through the dashboard, the dashboard allows differing per-service log levels.
+Changes through the dashboard do not require a system restart.
+The log level can also be set globally (across all services) with an override for ANCHORE_LOG_LEVEL prior to deploying Anchore Enterprise, this approach requires a system restart to take effect.

 log_level: '${ANCHORE_LOG_LEVEL}'